cpolishak/CLI-RPN-Calculator/README.md

 ## My approach - The CLI
-Building a CLI is another first for me as someone who did not study mathematics or Computer Science.
+Building a CLI is another first for me.
 So I took to the internet (go figure!) to find what others have done for creating a CLI with NodeJS.
 I found this CLI for Node package called "create-node-cli" from Ahmad Awais (https://github.com/ahmadawais/create-node-cli) that I used to help with the cli part of the app.
 This does not function exactly like a traditional CLI would.
 But given my lack of abundant time, I feel that it does a solid job of calculating RPN expressions in a similar enough manner to what was outlined.

-### Notes for building from here
+## Notes for building from here
 - Needs fix for '*' acting as wildcard.
 - Needs better error handling, especially when evaluating incorrect expressions.
 - Would be great if this app could be refactored to act as a traditional CLI .